RohitShah1706/Vercel-Clone-V1/README.md

 - `src/file.ts`

 TODO: build a Github app to install on user's repositories directly: https://medium.com/swlh/building-the-first-github-app-3ea67a76c19a
-TODO: remove all unused imports for each service
 TODO: add routes to get decrypted values of envVars, update, delete, add new envVars etc.
 TODO: document why used Apache Kafka over RabbitMQ
 Resources: